loganpinel06/LMB-CSC102-Final/readme.md

             Career Points with the Lakers O/U 11,000?
 Over Career Assists with the Lakers O/U 3000?
 Over Career Rebounds with the Lakers O/U 3000?
-Under Parlay Answer: OOU or 110
+Under Career Blocks/Steals with the Lakers O/U 500?
+Over Parlay Answer: OOUO or 1101
         Answer with a Number Questions:
             What year did Lebron win a chip with the Lakers?
 2020 Career High with Lebron?
 56